 The façade of operational normalization in the face of such economic headwinds is crumbling as the retail sector's resilience is tested.
 Godwin emphasizes that a failure to address these issues could lead to harmful repercussions for the Australian economy, especially as retailers reconsider their future investment and hiring strategies in light of uncertain trading conditions.

-The Australian Securities and Investments Commission (ASIC) has commenced an in-depth review of the motor vehicle finance sector, aiming to bolster consumer protections, particularly for borrowers in regional and remote areas, including First Nations communities.
-This initiative underscores ASIC's commitment to ensuring fair and responsible lending practices across Australia. - read more
+The Australian Securities and Investments Commission (ASIC) has commenced a comprehensive review of the motor vehicle finance sector, with a particular focus on practices affecting consumers in regional and remote areas, including First Nations communities.
+This initiative seeks to enhance consumer protections and ensure fair lending practices across all demographics. - read more

 When it comes to owning a car in Australia, many of us view it as a symbol of freedom, an essential convenience, or even a reflection of our personal style.
 Yet, for all the road trips planned and errands run, the cost of owning a car extends well beyond the sticker price. - read more